 When the waves of the devastating 2004 tsunami struck the coast of Kenya, a baby hippo was separated from his herd and became stranded on a coral reef.
 The next day, the hippo was rescued by the residents of the village of Malindi with fishing nets and taken to Haller Park Sanctuary, where the 660-pound animal—now named Owen—cozied up to a 130-year-old Aldabra tortoise named Mzee (maybe because the tortoise’s shape and color resembled an adult hippo).
 At first, the tortoise wasn't interested in this friendship, but eventually, they became inseparable, eating, wallowing in a pond, and even sleeping together.
 They lived in the same enclosure until 2007, when Mzee was removed from the enclosure because of safety concerns; Owen has since bonded with a female hippo named Cleo.

-Enjoy this video of Sabre, an 11-year-old miniature horse, hanging out with his friend Arrow, a 2.5-year-old Harlequin Great Dane, on a twin mattress.
+Enjoy this video from 2013 of Sabre, a then-11-year-old miniature horse, hanging out with his friend Arrow, a 2.5-year-old Harlequin Great Dane, on a twin mattress.

 Though these two animals would normally be fierce competitors in the wild, at the Pet Porpoise Pool Marine Park in Coffs Harbour, Australia, they're the best of friends.
-Jet and Miri met as babies, and according to pool specialist Amy Carter, "They struck up a friendship really early on as they are the youngest.
+Jet and Miri met as babies and, as pool specialist Amy Carter told Today in 2012, "They struck up a friendship really early on as they are the youngest.
 If Jet sees Miri going past he sticks his head out of the pool to say 'hi' and they make noises to each other."

 In 2008, Isobel Springett rescued a fawn that had been abandoned by its mother in her yard, placing the tiny animal in the dog bed with her Great Dane, Kate.
 "She tucked her head under the dog's elbow," Springett told People.
 "Her whole demeanor changed.
 I knew she was a good dog, but I didn't expect her to mother the fawn."
-Though the deer eventually returned to the wild, she still visits, now with her own fawns.
-And though her babies won't get close, Pippin still comes in for a nose rub, which Kate returns.
-"There's a strong connection," Springett says, "but they have no idea it's a weird one."
+Though the deer eventually returned to the wild, she still came back to visit, eventually with her own fawns.
+"There's a strong connection," Springett said, "but they have no idea it's a weird one."

 Get your tissues out for this one: For eight years, Tarra was best buds with Bella, a mutt who had wandered onto the grounds of Tennessee's Elephant Sanctuary.
 They had such a strong bond that Bella would let the elephant stroke her on her stomach with her foot, and when Bella had a spinal injury that confined her to the sanctuary office, Tarra "just stood outside the balcony—just stood there and waited," sanctuary co-founder Carol Buckley told CBS.
 "She was concerned about her friend. ...
 Bella knows she's not an elephant.
 Tarra knows she's not a dog.
 But that's not a problem for them."